Shallow relic gravitational wave spectrum with acoustic peak: Approaches to computing the gravitational wave spectrum

 where $\bar{w}=\bar{\rho}+\bar{p}$ is the mean enthalpy density and $\mu=(q^2+k^2-\tilde{q}^2)/2kq$ is the cosine of the angle between $\kk$ and $\qq$.
 In our calculations, we assume a kinetic spectrum of the form

 with $\kp$ being the nominal peak wave number, $\urms$ the root-mean-square velocity, and $\tilde{E}_{\rm K}(k)$ the normalized kinetic spectrum.
+Whenever we plot spectra from a simulation, we compute them for wave numbers sampled uniformly in $k$.
 For the above form of the kinetic spectrum, the actual peak of the spectrum is at $2^{1/6}\kp\approx1.12\,\kp$.
 This form is consistent with irrotational and causal \cite{DC03} flows with shocks \cite{Dahl:2021wyk}, as appropriate for phase transitions.
 The peak wave number is inversely proportional to the mean bubble spacing.

 We assume that the kinetic spectrum appears instantaneously, and remains at a constant amplitude.
 In \App{TimeEvolutionKineticEnergy}, we consider a simple model for the growth of kinetic energy during the phase transition.
 By substituting $U_T(k,\eta_1,\eta_2)$ from \Eq{stressinssm} into \Eq{GWstatic}, the GW spectrum can be obtained as